-Professor Stuart Forbes, Director of the Centre for Regenerative Medicine at the University of Edinburgh, has been exploring the role of macrophages in organ repair for a decade.
+Professor Stuart Forbes, Director of the Centre for Regenerative Medicine at the University of Edinburgh, has been exploring the role of macrophages in organ repair for over a decade.
 Macrophage cells are known primarily for their role in innate immunity, but studies had indicated they could also play a part in tissue repair.
 In collaboration with Professor John Campbell’s cell therapy group at the Scottish National Blood Transfusion Service (SNBTS), Professor Forbes and his team were not only able to discover the regenerative potential of macrophages, but also apply this learning to the development of novel treatments for chronic liver disease.

-Resolution will initially channel its leading-edge expertise into treating chronic liver disease, which is the only chronic disease still on the rise in western countries and the third leading cause of premature death in the UK.
+Resolution is initially channelling its leading-edge expertise into treating chronic liver disease, which is the only chronic disease still on the rise in western countries and the third leading cause of premature death in the UK.
 The lone therapeutic option currently open to patients with end-stage liver disease (cirrhosis) is liver transplantation, a complex surgical procedure inhibited by complications and a shortage of donors.
 There is a need for simpler, lower risk treatments with new modes of action.

 In 2022 Resolution Therapeutics completed a £10 million financing extension from Syncona.
 The extended Series A funding will allow Resolution to continue to develop its autologous macrophage cell therapies while also broadening its research activity into the development of an allogeneic platform to produce “off-the-shelf” macrophage cell therapies.